I'm a provider

 The consortium is also developing vendor-neutral recommendations for standards for the design, resolution, and content of cytogenomic arrays using an evidence-based process and an international panel of experts in clinical genetics, clinical laboratory genetics, genomics, and bioinformatics.

-CMA analysis is commercially available from several laboratories as a laboratory-developed test.
+CMA analysis and NGS are commercially available from several laboratories as a laboratory-developed tests.
 Laboratory-developed tests performed by laboratories licensed for high complexity testing under the Clinical Laboratory Improvement Amendments (CLIA) do not require U.S. Food and Drug Administration (FDA) clearance for marketing.